fyrworx4/old-fyrworx4.github.io/resume.md

     * Splunk
     * Armis
     * Corelight / Zeek

     and more.

-    Also had the opportunity to create phishing emails and perform a risk assessment on various internal webservers.
+I also had the opportunity to create phishing simulations and perform a risk assessment on various internal webservers.
+Being in the Cybersecurity Tools Architecture department enabled me to play around with many expensive tools and get a feel for a company environment with a more mature cybersecurity program.

 May 2020 - August 2020
 :   **Talend** - Information Security Intern

-    At Talend, I modified company's Splunk architecture to follow best guidelines for third-party SOC integrations.
+    As an Information Security Intern, I modified company's Splunk architecture to follow best guidelines for third-party SOC integrations, as well as researched Google Drive and Sharepoint vulnerabilities, created a proof-of- concept for Cortex SOAR, and implemented Snort IDS into the company network.

 Technical Projects